algoflows/open-source/README.md

 A comprehensive library for working with country flag emojis in Deno.
 Provides utilities for:

-- Converting between country codes and flag emojis
+- Getting country by slug (lowercase, hyphen-separated)
-- Searching countries by name
+- Searching countries by slug
 - Supporting ISO 3166-1 alpha-2 and alpha-3 codes
 - Including country dial codes